lgraubner/.dotfiles/README.md

 ## Get started

-Copy the files to your machine and run the bootstrap scripts.
+Copy the files to your machine and run the setup scripts.
 The setup will guide you and ask for several things.

 ```bash
 git clone https://github.com/lgraubner/dotfiles.git ~/.dotfiles && ~/.dotfiles/setup